eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- uniFE9F
+	- threedotsdowncenterar
 	- doublestrokear
+	- threedotsupbelowar
 	- dotcenterar
-	- uniFEFB
-	- waslaar
-	- uniFEF7
-	- miniKehehar
+	- uniFEF9
-	- threedotsdownbelowar
+	- uniFEF5
 	- uniFEA0
-	- lam_alefWaslaar
+	- uniFEF3
-	- uniFEF5
+	- threedotsdownabovear
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.